- Glossary

 - Employee participation in company initiatives

-Measure the success of your business with KPIs
+Measure the success of your business with KPI

-Whether you use KPIs for internal processes like measuring team productivity or for your marketing efforts to find new ways to retain customers, defining your KPIs is the first step to enhancing your business processes.
+Whether you use KPI for internal processes like measuring team productivity or for your marketing efforts to find new ways to retain customers, defining your KPI is the first step to enhancing your business processes.
 After you’ve started acting on the data you collect from measuring your goals, you can revisit your goals on a monthly, quarterly, or yearly basis.
-One category of KPIs you should never forget about is your marketing KPIs.
+One category of KPI you should never forget about is your marketing KPI.
 With Mailchimp, you can track your campaign performance to ensure you’re reaching your marketing goals and increasing your ROI.